from Argentina, Cuba, Uruguay, Peru. USA and Mexico:

 Saint Nino of Georgia 296 – 340)

-St. Nino was not originally from Georgia, her master had brought her there when he emigrated, she become enslaved after her move to Georgia.
+St. Nino was not originally from Georgia, her master had brought her there when he emigrated, she becomes enslaved after her move to Georgia.

 The royal family offered her any reward; she asked that they convert.
 The recently healed queen was willing, but King Mirian was not.
 However, soon after, while on a hunt, he found himself surrounded by wild animals.
 He made one of those well-known deals with God, offering to convert if he survived.
 The animals left, and in 325 the king asked Constantine for priests and bishops to spread the faith throughout Georgia.
 This good work begun, Nino retired to live as a prayerful recluse on a mountainside at Bodbe Monastery, Kakheti, Georgia.